Adrien4193/windshape/misc/README.md

 ## Parameters

 QGroundControl parameters used for this project (perso.params) and originally set by manufacturer (intel_default.params).
-CAUTION: The default are for a 3S LiPo battery.
+CAUTION: The Intel default are for a 3S LiPo battery.

 ## Server